FerreiraPablo/BlackberrySystemPacker/README.md

 ## Disclaimer

-This tool is provided for educational and development purposes only.
+This tool is provided for educational and development purposes only, and is completely unrelated to Research In Motion or Blackberry as a brand.
 Use it responsibly and respect intellectual property rights.